Inflatable SUP board buyers often disappointed by Big-Box SUP Brands

 Full disclosure on our bias for High Pressure SUP Boards vs Low Pressure

-We've paddled a variety of inflatable SUP boards and prefer a board that rides more like a fiberglass board but packs up in a case for travel or storage.
+I've paddled nearly 50 different models of inflatable paddleboards in the last 8 years and prefer a board that rides more like a fiberglass board but packs up in a case for travel or storage.
 Right now there's only one brand that does that.
 They're Red Paddle Co.
 Here's an independent video review from SUP Boarder Mag which checked out the Red Paddle 11'0" Sport.
 Be sure to check it at 3:30 for the 'deflection test'.
 They claim it is the stiffest board they have ever tested!

 But there are other inflatable SUP boards that are well made, durable and cheaper.
 They're just not as rigid, so they don't perform as well in choppy water or surf.
-One example is WhaSup, a well-known Canadian brand.
-They offer several different models for different size and style of SUP-boarder.
+One example is Tahoe SUP - the Alpine Explorer at 20 psi.

 We sell both brands and both have been reputable companies with good warranty track records.
 We want our customers to be happy with their SUP boards for years to come, so it's important to not over-promise on the performance side.
 Get the board that fits your needs, get it for a great price and enjoy your time on the water!